Listen to the Podcast

-This could take about a month, it could take two months, it just depends.
+This could take about a month, and it could take two months, it just depends.
 It could come back; it could come up into higher prices, up until this level.
-It could be over extended, remember, these markets get over extended on both ways, to the downside and to the upside.
+It could be overextended, remember, these markets get overextended on both ways, to the downside, and the upside.

 But as far as looking at these gaps, a lot of times these gaps act as support and resistance.